 There’s a reason I can never get enough strawberries.
 Just one serving of eight strawberries is packed with Vitamin C, fiber, potassium, folate and antioxidants.
 How could I not want to enjoy eight strawberries a day!

 It’s always a good time for entertaining and I love using strawberries to create simple, light party snacks that my guests will love.
 I’m a firm believer that hosting gatherings should be fun for me in addition to the attendees so I never want to stress out over complicated appetizers.
 Fresh, flavorful ingredients are key.
-For this easy Strawberry Ricotta Crostini Recipe I’ve macerated sliced strawberries in citrus juice and paired them with ricotta cheese that’s full of fresh herbs.
+For this easy Strawberry Ricotta Crostini with Basil, Mint and Sage recipe I’ve macerated sliced strawberries in citrus juice and paired them with ricotta cheese that’s full of fresh herbs.